Five Canons of Rhetoric (Aristotle)

 Five Canons of Rhetoric: this article explains the Five Canons of Rhetoric in a practical way.
+Next to what this theory is, this article also highlights these five canons, the role of persuasiveness and the improtance of timing.
 After reading it, you will understand the basics of this useful communication skills tool.
+Enjoy reading!

 Greek sage and philosopher Aristotle first described rhetoric as a way to develop and prepare public speeches.
 Today, the Five Canons of Rhetoric are mostly used for creative thinking and clear communication.